Table of Contents

 - This should be associated with excessive feelings, thoughts and behaviors that are directed against pain.

-- The symptoms should be continuous for six months or recurrent for six months or more and cannot be explained by any other medical condition.
+- The symptoms should be continued for six months or recurrent for six months or more and cannot be explained by any other medical condition.

 Patients who meet the above-mentioned criteria are diagnosed with somatic pain disorder which can be further classified into persistent and mild, moderate or severe.
 Persistent somatic pain disorder is defined as the marked and severe pain for six months or longer without any intervening periods of recovery in between.